smob123/Restaurant-finder/README.md

 # Restaurant finder

-This is a hybrid app that displays nearby restaurants using Google maps, and foursquare places API.
+This is a hybrid app that displays nearby restaurants using Google maps, and HERE places API.

 ## Running the project: